Atharv751/First-RAG-Agent/README.md

 ---

-## 📷 Demo

-Add screenshots or a demo GIF here.

----

 ## ⭐ Motivation

 This was my first project in the AI and LLM space.
 The goal was to understand how Retrieval-Augmented Generation works by building the complete pipeline from PDF ingestion to context-aware question answering.